algolia/algoliasearch-client-kotlin/README.md

 ## Stack

-This client provides a Kotlin implentation for using AlgoliaSearch.
+This client provides a Kotlin implementation for using AlgoliaSearch.
 This client is built using the official Kotlin stack:
   - [Kotlin multiplatform](https://kotlinlang.org/docs/reference/multiplatform.html).
   - [Kotlinx serialization](https://github.com/Kotlin/kotlinx.serialization) for json parsing.